Optimizing quantum error correction protocols with erasure qubits

-Without loss of generality, let it be the first qubit.
-Then, when averaged over all possible decay times, following a reset channel on the decayed qubit, the noise channel acts on the state $\rho$ in the computational subspace of both qubits as follows

-Here, $\mathcal D_1$ is a channel that fully depolarizes the first qubit and acts trivially on the second qubit, modeling the decay and reset of the decayed qubit.
-Consequently, only the phase of the qubit that did not decay is lost, which effectively biases the noise.

-Gates based on level repulsion are available in many quantum computing architectures and would always give the benefit mentioned above.
-In systems in which this type of gate is not available or is too slow, a biased gate is still possible through a coherent excitation of a state outside the computational subspace, but such implementation requires a diagonal term of the form $Z_1 Z_2$.
-In neutral atoms, for example, this comes from the Rydberg blockade term $\Delta \ket{rr} \bra{rr}$.
-We analyze this case in further details in Appendix~\ref{Biased_Noise_gates}, similar to the case in Ref.~\cite{sahay2023high}.

-Note the difference between this approach and Ref.~\cite{sahay2023high}, where the source of bias partially comes from the decay mechanism.
-Since only the Rydberg state decays, an erasure event effectively measures the qubit in the Rydberg state, losing only its phase.
-The effect on the unerased qubit depends on the specific implementation of the gate and can result in unbiased noise and leakage (see Appendix~\ref{Biased_Noise_gates}).

-We consider the $XZZX$ surface code~\cite{bonilla2021xzzx,darmawan2021practical,xu2023tailored,Dua2024}, which can exploit bias in the underlying noise.
-In Ref.~\cite{darmawan2021practical}, a syndrome extraction circuit is designed with two $CZ$ gates and two $CX$ gates.
-When implemented using $CZ$ and Hadamards, two of the possible eight $Z$ errors coming from the partner-qubit decaying are therefore converted to $X$ errors.
-We use the gate schedule described in Ref.~\cite{google2023suppressing}, which suppresses any hook errors.
-The improved threshold shows that the $XZZX$ surface code can exploit the bias introduced by the $ZZ$ gate; see Fig.~\ref{fig:supplementary_XZZX}.
+This decay would result only in phase errors on the dual-rail qubit that did not decay (see Appendix \ref{appx:baised_erasure}), and this noise bias can be exploited.
+We simulated the effect of the biased noise model on the XZZX surface code~\cite{bonilla2021xzzx,darmawan2021practical,xu2023tailored,Dua2024} and found improved thresholds of $0.0172$, $0.0175$, and $0.014$, respectively, for the 4 EC, 2 EC and 1 EC schedules.
+For more details on our analysis, see Appendix~\ref{appx:baised_erasure}.